sportnginlegacy/hasoffers/README.md

 # Contributing

 This repository is no longer actively supported.
-We recommend forking for contiuing work.
+We recommend forking for continuing work.